Earn your LL.M. in the Law of the United States at UB

 The University of Baltimore School of Law admits students to the LL.M.
-LOTUS program on a rolling basis and is now accepting applications.
-Applications must be submitted online.
+LOTUS program on a rolling basis, but new students begin in the fall semester.
 Applications are accepted year-round for a mid-August matriculation, but applicants are advised to apply early enough to complete any visa and language-testing requirements.
-Only complete applications can be considered.
+Applications may be submitted online or via mail.Only complete applications can be considered.

 - Please follow all instructions carefully.

 - All materials must be submitted in English.